Discovery of Millisecond Pulsars toward the Galactic Bulge in an Image-based Survey with MeerKAT: Discoveries

 \section{Discoveries}

-From FFT based periodicity searches, we detected periodic emission from nine sources out of the sixteen circularly polarized pulsar candidates observed with Murriyang (Parkes) using the UWL receiver, yielding a discovery success rate of $\sim 60\%$ for this sample.
-The spin periods of these pulsars range from $2.46$\,ms to $85.85$\,ms and their dispersion measures in the range $18.4 \lesssim {\rm DM} \lesssim 329.4\,{\rm pc\,cm^{-3}}$.
-Six of the eight pulsars are new discoveries, among which five have $P < 6$\,ms and are therefore classified as millisecond pulsars (MSPs), while the remaining pulsar is also relatively fast with a spin period of $P \approx 53.6$\,ms. Among these six new pulsars, we identified four MSPs showing orbital modulation, strongly indicating that they are likely to reside in binary systems.
-None of these MSPs show high acceleration in their detection data, but only low values ranging from $0.07 \,\mathrm{ms^{-2}} < a < 0.52 \,\mathrm{ms^{-2}}$.
+From FFT-based periodicity searches, we detected periodic emission from nine sources out of the sixteen circularly polarized pulsar candidates observed with Murriyang (Parkes) using the UWL receiver, yielding a discovery success rate of $\sim 60\%$ for this sample.
+The spin periods of these pulsars range from $2.46$\,ms to $85.85$\,ms and their DMs are in the range $18.4 \lesssim {\rm DM} \lesssim 329.4\,{\rm pc\,cm^{-3}}$.
+Six of the nine pulsars are new discoveries, among which five have $P < 6$\,ms and are therefore classified as MSPs, while the remaining pulsar is also relatively fast with a spin period of $P \approx 53.6$\,ms. Of the remaining three pulsars, one is an independent discovery and the other two are redetections.
+Among the six new pulsars, we identified four MSPs showing orbital modulation, strongly indicating that they are likely to reside in binary systems.
+None of these MSPs show high acceleration in their detection data, but only low values ranging from $0.07 \,\mathrm{m\,s^{-2}} < a < 0.52 \,\mathrm{m\,s^{-2}}$.
 Using Kepler's third law, we explored the corresponding parameter space of orbital period and companion mass.
 The observed accelerations are consistent with binary systems hosting low-mass companions, either in the form of ``spider'' MSPs or typical He--white dwarf binaries with $M_c \lesssim 0.2\,M_\odot$.
-Assuming companion masses in the range $0.05\!-\!0.20\,M_\odot$, the implied orbital periods lie between $\sim 1$ and $5$\,days for $M_c \approx 0.05\,M_\odot$, and between $\sim 3$ and $12$\,days for $M_c \approx 0.20\,M_\odot$ which suggest these binaries are present in a few-day orbits rather than in compact orbit systems.
+Assuming companion masses in the range $0.05\!-\!0.20\,M_\odot$, the implied orbital periods lie between $\sim 1$ and $5$\,days for $M_c \approx 0.05\,M_\odot$, and between $\sim 3$ and $12$\,days for $M_c \approx 0.20\,M_\odot$ which suggests that these binaries likely have orbital periods of several days, rather than in compact orbital systems.
 We do not yet have timing solutions for these pulsars.
 Continued timing observations will be essential to determine their precise orbital parameters and confirm the nature of their companions.
 However, since these pulsars were identified in imaging with sub-arcsecond positional accuracy, phase-connected timing solutions should be achievable within only a few months of follow-up.